AL333Z/ReactiveApplication/funcional_programming/monoid.md

 - the concatenation operation is a binary operation and is associative
 - both List and String have an identity element and the operation applied with the identity yields the same value as the other argument

-The points depicted above are a valid algebra of the abstraction of a monoid.
+The points depicted above are a valid algebra for the abstraction of a monoid.
 In Scala a monoid can be expressed as follows.

 ```scala
 trait Monoid[A] {